-- For investors who have used their CPF/SRS money to buy shares in the capital of TIH Limited, this Proxy Form is not valid for use and shall be ineffective for all intents and purposes if used or purported to be used by them.
-CPF/SRS investors who wish to appoint the Chairman of the Meeting as proxy should approach their respective - CPF/SRS investors who wish to appoint the Chairman of the Meeting as proxy should approach their respective CPF Agent Banks or SRS Operators to submit their votes at least seven working days before the AGM. - Relevant intermediaries as defined in Section 181 of the Companies Act 1967 may only appoint the Chairman of the Meeting to attend, speak and vote at the Annual General Meeting. - By submitting an instrument appointing a proxy(ies) and or representative(s), a member accepts and agrees to the personal data privacy terms set out in the Notice of Annual General Meeting. - Please read the important notes overleaf for instructions on the appointment of proxy to attend the Annual General Meeting.
+- For investors who have used their CPF/SRS money to buy shares in the capital of TIH Limited, this Proxy Form is not valid for use and shall be ineffective for all intents and purposes if used or purported to be used by them. - CPF/SRS investors who wish to appoint the Chairman of the Meeting as proxy should approach their respective CPF Agent Banks or SRS Operators to submit their votes at least seven working days before the AGM. - Relevant intermediaries as defined in Section 181 of the Companies Act 1967 may appoint more than two proxies to attend, speak and vote at the Annual General Meeting. - By submitting an instrument appointing a proxy(ies) and or representative(s), a member accepts and agrees to the personal data privacy terms set out in the Notice of Annual General Meeting. - Please read the important notes overleaf for instructions on the appointment of proxy to attend the Annual General Meeting.